Skewed Distribution (Asymmetric Distribution): Definition, Examples

 Image: Journal of Statistics Education

 There are other exceptions which most involve theoretical mathematics and calculus.
-The important point to note is that although the mean is generally to the right of the median in a right skewed distribution, it isn’t an absolute fact.
+The important point to note is that although the mean is generally to the right of the median for distributions with right skew, it isn’t an absolute fact.

 Skew Normal Distribution